 Credit: Marc Moscato

-A year and a half ago she launched her business Tiny Thai, a name that is a nod to her petite 4’ 9” frame.
-Now she serves her menu, some of it based on Thai street food, as take out from her kitchen at 27 Chandler Street and from her food truck at Buffalo’s festivals and happenings.
+Launching her business Tiny Thai, a name that is a nod to her petite 4’ 9” frame, she now serves her menu, some of it based on Thai street food, as take out from her kitchen at 27 Chandler Street and from her food truck at Buffalo’s festivals and happenings.
 “I’m really happy to have people enjoy my food,” Baramee said.
 “I’m happy to share my story.”
 Her signature dishes include ramen-style Drunken Noodles, barbecue chicken in curry sauce, Pad Thai and chicken and peanut dumplings with coconut milk.
 During fall and winter, she offers cooking classes, including dumpling making.
 She’s even a featured stop on her husband’s Buffalo chicken wing tour, where she serves up samples of her version of an ancient Chinese wing recipe.
 Written by Michelle Kearns

 Lloyd Ligao, founder and head chef, Pinoy Boi (Greater Niagara)